cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

     })

     // jQuery map returns jQuery object
-    // and .get() converts this to a simple array texts = texts.get()
+    // and .get() converts this to an array texts = texts.get()

     // array should have length of 3